-A research team in Spain has developed a low-cost colloidal quantum dot photodetector capable of sensing in the long-wave infrared (IR), with the potential to replace currently available, more expensive commercial solutions (Nano Lett., doi: 10.1021/acs.nanolett.9b04130).
-The new technology fills an existing gap in the photodetection spectrum and, according to the researchers, may prove useful for applications like environmental monitoring, food inspection, and gas analysis.
+A research team has created a low-cost colloidal quantum dot photodetector that can sense long-wave infrared (IR) light and may eventually replace more expensive commercially available options.
+According to the researchers, the new technology closes a gap in the photodetection spectrum and may be helpful for environmental monitoring, food inspection, and gas analysis.

 With silicon photodetectors easily available for the visible/near-IR range and InGaAs photodetectors for the short-wave IR region, photodetector technology has been rather fragmented until now.
 Although there are devices for the mid-and long-wave IR, such as CdHgTe or more exotic detectors, they are frequently expensive, difficult to produce, and not CMOS compatible.

 Researchers considered using colloidal quantum dots to produce a mid- and long-wave IR photodetector as a less expensive option.
 (QDs).
 They chose to concentrate on lead chalcogenide (PbS) colloidal QDs in particular because previous research with the substance in solution had discovered steady-state intraband absorption in the conduction band.

 PbS quantum dots have proven they have the performance and affordability to contend with InGaAs in the short-wave infrared.
 Additionally, they work with CMOS devices.
 To ultimately have a single material platform for everything affordable and CMOS-compatible, researchers wanted to extend the spectral reach of this material platform towards the mid- and long-wave infrared.